 The SCP works well to accommodate collaboration across multiple channels, including mobile, web, and customized user interfaces accessing relevant business content.

-Future proofing: Future proofing applications to maximize flexibility, adaptability, and choice using SCP allows for scaling infrastructures within the cloud technologies as needed.
+Future-proofing: Done to applications to maximize flexibility, adaptability, and choice using SCP allows for scaling infrastructures within the cloud technologies as needed.

-SAP’s PaaS is: SAP Cloud Platform.
+SAP’s PaaS is SAP Cloud Platform.

 Software as a Service (SAP SaaS)